S0apyy/Modern-Roblox-UI/README.md

 This is my take on remaking Roblox.

-Wich you can download here:
+Which you can download here:
 https://userstyles.world/style/14856/modern-roblox-ui

 With the use of the Stylus extension

-Wich you can install here: [Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Firefox](https://addons.mozilla.org/nl/firefox/addon/styl-us/)
+Which you can install here: [Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Firefox](https://addons.mozilla.org/nl/firefox/addon/styl-us/)